felipenmartins/Robotics-Simulation-Labs/Lab1/ReadMe.md

 2. Follow all steps of [Webots Tutorial 1](https://cyberbotics.com/doc/guide/tutorial-1-your-first-simulation-in-webots) until and including Hands-on #7.

 3. You need the 64-bit version of Python 3.7 (or higher) to complete the robotics labs with Webots.
-If you still need to install Python, make sure to select the option “Add to PATH” during the installation to include it on Windows PATH.
+If you still need to install Python, make sure to select the option “Add to PATH” during the installation to include it on Windows PATH (you must reboot your system for this change to take effect).
 You can [download Python from here.](https://www.python.org/downloads/)

 4. Depending on your system, the reference to Python 3 can be via the command `python` or `python3`.
 To make sure, and to test if Python is added to Windows PATH, open the Command Prompt (cmd) or PowerShell and try both commands.
 If Python is correctly installed and included on Windows PATH, you should see something similar to:
 ```